ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-7}

-You can create up to 750 total Gen 2 block storage volumes (data and boot) per account in a region.
+You can create up to 750 total block storage volumes (data and boot) per account in a region.
 To increase this [quota](/docs/vpc?topic=vpc-quotas#block-storage-quotas), open a [support case](/docs/vpc?topic=vpc-getting-help) and specifying in which zone you need more volumes.

 There are also service limits for your block storage volumes based on the number of cores per instance.
 For more information, see [Service limits](/docs/vpc?topic=vpc-quotas#service-limits).